Adding a Basic Time Machine SMB Share

 Generic sets ACL permissions equivalent to Unix permissions 755, granting the owner full control and the group and other users read and execute privileges.

 SMB, Apps, and Multiprotocol inherit ACL permissions based on the parent dataset.
-If there is no ACL to inherit, one is calculated granting full control to the owner@, group@, members of the builtin_administrators group, and domain administrators.
-Modify control is granted to other members of the builtin_users group and directory services domain users.
+When no ACL exists to inherit, TrueNAS calculates one that grants full control to the owner@, group@, members of the builtin_administrators group, and domain administrators.
+TrueNAS grants modify control to other members of the builtin_users group and directory services domain users.

 Apps includes an additional entry granting modify control to group 568 (Apps).